caraya/feedback-review/amp.md

 As I've mentioned throughout this post the technology behind AMP is not revolutionary.
 It's a reaction to a problem on the mobile web and it has been taken as a way to gate keep and restrict what can be done on the web.

 There are many unanswered questions about AMP and the direction it's going on.
-The [roadmap](https://www.ampproject.org/roadmap/) and it's [Q2 Update](https://www.ampproject.org/latest/blog/amp-roadmap-update-for-end-of-q2/) are clear on the features they are implementing but not on how do new developers choose whether to opt in to AMP altogherther or the new features.

-Attempting to make AMP the canonical version of your web content worries me.
-I mentioned earlier but having Amp Stories be completely different to any non-amp alternatives makes me worry about which version of an amp-story will the Google Crawler run if there are two related stories.
+Attempting to make AMP the canonical version of your web content worries me or simply moving away from having an HTML versionn altogether means that people may choose to learn AMP but not HTML and when AMP limitations become too restrictive will not know how to build web content that doesn't require AMP and be starting from square one again.

-It also worries me because if we make AMP the cannonical version of our content then it won't be long before people say why should we have to worry about non-amp content?
+I mentioned earlier but having Amp Stories be completely different to any non-amp alternatives makes me worry as much if not more than making AMP the canonical version of my content.
+If there is no relation between my web content and the AMP stories that are built around it then what's going to be the content that gets returned by the Googlebot when you search for it?
+I know this is not, strictly, an AMP issue and more of a search issue but since it's an AMP product it's worth pointing out here.

 I'll keep my mind open towards AMP (after all I still provide AMP for my blog content to help people with slow connections or who may have data cost issues) but there are too many open questions about the platform and its direction before I can say I agree with their assessment of moving the web forward.